Saigon Spectrum: A Week of Contrasts

 Where to Stay Tonight

-Central location puts you within walking distance of major attractions and provides easy access to public transportation and the airport shuttle
+Central location puts all of Day 1's sights within walking distance and offers easy access to transport for the rest of the week.

 2